mauriciotogneri/sheet-localization/README.md

 * Limit the access to columns only to users that should edit them

 ## TODO
-* Flag to replace values when importing a file
 * Support more formats:
 	- INI
 	- Properties